 It might sound like a major headache to get a 2nd or 3rd passport, but in reality it can help with living in, working in or travelling through different countries, not to mention during times of war or oppression.

-The idea of owning rental properties in Australia, Colombia, London and Warsaw might seem like a management nightmare, but to the PT doing the investing – they’re probably thinking about the diversified currencies they are earning – invaluable to someone that spends a lot of time travelling.
+The idea of owning rental properties in Montenegro, Colombia, London and Warsaw might seem like a management nightmare, but to the PT making these investments – they’re probably thinking about the diversified currency income – invaluable to someone that spends a lot of time travelling.

 Driven PTs are probably the first ones to consider their home country bias, but not just their financial exposure.
 These PTs are diversified not only in assets, but in business, citizenship, residency and their digital footprint.